johnkattenhorn/MachineBuildScripts/README.md

 ## Setup Guides

-### Makers Setup Guides
+### Developer Setup Guides

-The guides for **Makers** (developers) focus on creating a robust environment suitable for coding, development, and deployment.
+The guides for **Developers** focus on creating a robust environment suitable for coding, development, and deployment.
 These include the installation of various development tools like Docker, VSCode, and terminal customizations.

 - [**Ubuntu Developer Setup Guide**](./Developer_Setup_Guide_Ubuntu.md): Instructions and automation for setting up a full .NET and Docker-based development environment on Ubuntu.
 - [**Windows Developer Setup Guide**](./Developer_Setup_Guide_Windows.md): Detailed steps for setting up a Windows-based development environment with .NET SDK, Docker, and other development tools.